 A faulty flush button is a common annoyance, but the good news is that it’s usually a simple fix you can handle yourself.
 With a few basic tools and a little patience, you can get your toilet flushing properly again in no time.
 This guide will walk you through the entire process, from turning off the water to testing your handiwork.
 Let’s get started.

-Step 1: Turn Off the Water and Remove the Lid
+Step 1: Shut Off the Water & Lift the Lid

 First things first, you need to shut off the water supply to your toilet.
 Look for a small valve on the wall or floor behind the toilet and turn it clockwise until it stops.
 Next, take the lid off the tank and set it aside carefully on a towel to prevent scratches or cracks.
 Flush the toilet to drain the remaining water from the tank.
 This makes the repair process much cleaner and gives you a clear view of the internal components.
 If you’re ever unsure about a step, our team is always ready to help with any toilet repair needs.